srirambandi/ai/README.md

 # import ai

 AI library in python using numpy, with end-to-end reverse auto-differentiable Computational Graph.
-Implements general Deep Learning library components with the end API similar to that of Pytorch.
+Implements general Deep Learning library components with the end API similar to that of PyTorch.

 ### About